The Neuroscience of Fibromyalgia: Causes, Diagnosis and Potential Treatments

 - Take a warm bath 30 minutes before bed to loosen stiff muscles and encourage mental relaxation.

-- Reduce light and noise exposure using things like an eye mask or white noise.
+- Reduce light and noise exposure using an eye mask or white noise.

 - Keep your bedroom cool.